 On top of that, you probably already know that credit cards offer a tremendous amount of miles as sign-up bonuses for using their cards.
 You'll be able to score 20,000 miles or more on some cards, and often the only stipulation is that you spend a thousand dollars on something within your first month.
 Save opening one for when you need to buy a new laptop or make a big purchase, and you'll get free flights as a bonus for spending that cash.

 Remember to check any student airfares against an aggregator to ensure you've found the best bargain.
 Some of my favorites include Skyscanner and Momondo.
 Simply enter in where you want to go and your dates, and practically every airline in the world is checked in order to bring you the best possible deals.
-I especially love these sites as you can search by country instead of city (or "everywhere" on Skyscanner), and you can choose a date range over several weeks and months.
+These sites are especially helpful in that you can search by country instead of city (or "everywhere" on Skyscanner), and you can choose a date range over several weeks and months.
 When you can check so many dates and destinations at once, you can ensure you'll pick up a bargain for your flights.

-I'm an enormous fan of Secret Flying, and while they tend to focus more on great deals than error fares, the prices I've seen have been unbelievable.
-Just this year, I've managed to score flights from Copenhagen to Los Angeles for $120, from Rome to Tokyo for $350 return, from London to Zanzibar to Kigali to London for $300, from Lisbon to Cape Town for $250.
+We're enormous fans of Secret Flying, and while they tend to focus more on great deals than error fares, the prices we've seen have been unbelievable.
+Just this year, we've managed to score flights from Copenhagen to Los Angeles for $120, from Rome to Tokyo for $350 return, from London to Zanzibar to Kigali to London for $300, from Lisbon to Cape Town for $250.
 In short, if you're looking to save money and pick up a fantastic bargain on flights, Secret Flying is the site to keep monitoring.
 It won't necessarily help improve your frequent flyer status, as you won't be able to choose the airline you fly with, but when you're flying for so cheap anyway, it's still a bonus.